Medical doctor (2011) & PhD (2019) from University of Copenhagen.

 Respiratory Medicine, Department of Medicine at Herlev and Gentofte Hospital where he conducts epidemiological studies with a current focus on the relation between treatment with inhaled corticosteroids and psychiatric side effects and depression.

 Valdemar Rømer is a medical student at the University of Copenhagen.
-He works as a research assistant at Section of Respiratory Medicine, Department of Medicine at Herlev and Gentofte Hospital where he conducts epidemiological studies with a current focus on post-acute sequalae of SARS-CoV-2 infection.
+He works as a research assistant at Section of Respiratory Medicine, Department of Medicine at Herlev and Gentofte Hospital.